 CHAPTER 2 – A GIFT AND A CURSE

-“The moment you get a chance to flee,” Wesley whispered.
-“Make for Tellidus.
-With any amount of luck, Imogen can get away from here too.”
+Wesley had ignored that question and said, “The moment you get a chance to flee, make for Tellidus.
+With any luck, Imogen can get away from here too.”

-Wesley’s hands tightened on the reins.
+Wesley’s hands tightened on the reins before reaching for Azroth’s fingers and giving them a squeeze.
 “I will meet you one day.
 I don’t know when, but I will see you again, my son.”

-As the memory faded, Azroth hurled a fireball at the panes of glass of his bedroom window.
+As the memory faded, Azroth hurled a fireball at the panes of glass of his bedroom window, anger and frustration at everything boiling over.
 The glass absorbed the fire energy and rippled with red light.
 He shot more flames around the room, trying desperately to find a weak spot in the fireproof magic that clung to his walls.

 “I’m not going,” Azroth declared, sounding much braver than he felt.

-“You have no say in the matter,” Barley said.
+“You have no say in the matter,” Barley said, grabbing the scruff of Azroth’s shirt and tossing him backwards.
 “Now, smarten up and change your clothes.”

-Azroth wanted to defy the man.
-Experience, however, had taught him to get moving if he didn’t want to be nursing a black eye for the next fortnight.
+He wanted to fight back, hit this man who’d beaten him senseless while his father watched on the sidelines.
+Experience; however, had taught him to get moving if he didn’t want to be nursing a black eye for the next fortnight.
 He quickly changed his clothes and splashed water on his face, though it did little to shake the fear coursing through his insides.

-Once out in the hall, Barley Breath led Azroth and three other guards through the sandstone castle and into the dungeons.
+Once out in the hall, Barley Breath led Azroth and three other guards through the white stone castle and into the dungeons.
 Nero and Zared were likely already there.
-Though powerful fire users, his father and brother could not infiltrate minds and steal memories the way Azroth could.
-When they discovered he could enter a person’s mind and leave it intact, that was all his father wanted of him.
+When they discovered he could enter a person’s mind and leave it intact, that was all his father wanted of him ever after.
+Though powerful fire users, his father and brother couldn’t infiltrate minds and steal memories the way Azroth did.

-Azroth didn’t resist at first.
+He didn’t resist at first.
 It intrigued him to step into people’s minds.
 The things they hid from the rest of the world intrigued him.
-But when he proved he could do more than look at the memories, things went wrong.
+But the day he did more than view the memories, things went wrong.

-The boy’s feet lifted off the bottom step and landed on the dungeon floor.
+Azroth’s boots scuffed the landing of the dungeon floor.
 The stone here was darker, made from a material that pulsed like a black heart.
 Lead gathered around his feet, making each step slower than the last.
-The guard led him to the torture chambers.
+The guard shoved him to the torture chambers.

 Barley Breath spoke over his shoulder.
-“As you didn’t complete your lesson again yesterday, your father feels it necessary for you to practice again today.
-He hopes you won’t be such a disappointment.”
+“As you didn’t finish the interrogation yesterday, you’ll be helping with this one.
+The king hopes you won’t be such a disappointment today.”